cloudcmd/blog/_posts/2013-09-30-cloud-commander-v0.4.0.md

 Lets talk a little bit about improvements.
 In [config](https://github.com/coderaiser/cloudcmd/blob/master/json/config.json#L4L5 "config") was added two new fields:

  - localStorage
  - analytics

-Which are sett to true by default (as like that was earlier).
+Which are turned on by default (as like that was earlier).
 But you can turn off any of this options any time.

 Maximum re-connection attempts of web sockets was increased so if connection would be lost, it come back when server would be started again.